Deal Structure M&A Strategy

 Real example:

 A buyer structured a $4M acquisition as an asset purchase to avoid the seller's pending litigation.
 During due diligence, we discovered that the target's three largest customer contracts - representing 60% of revenue - contained anti-assignment clauses requiring written consent.
 One customer used the assignment request as an opportunity to reduce their annual spend by 25%.
 Another refused to consent entirely.
-The buyer ultimately renegotiated the price down by $800K and restructured two of the contracts pre-closing.
+The buyer ultimately renegotiated the price down and restructured two of the contracts pre-closing.
 Without catching this early, the buyer would have acquired a business missing a third of its revenue base.

 The Seller's Double Tax Problem